A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Introduction

+Due to its exponential scaling with the number of neurons, the many-body GCBM is computationally challenging, limiting its resolution and precluding exact analytical treatment.
+To overcome this limitation, we develop a hierarchy of MF approximations that remain analytically tractable.
+This approach reduces the complexity of the system to a set of coupled, autonomous, nonlinear discrete dynamical maps, whose dimensionality is determined by the integer-valued refractory periods.

+More generally, this hierarchical MF framework applies to arbitrary functional networks.
+The different levels of approximation can be represented graphically in terms of network motifs—basic connectivity patterns, such as interactions between excitatory and inhibitory neurons.
+By replication and translation, these motifs generate larger, more complex networks, much like a simple tile can tessellate a plane.
+In this sense, motifs serve as the fundamental building blocks of the network.

+Given a set of such motifs, MF equations can be systematically constructed using a ``dictionary'' supplemented by substitution rules that encode the underlying dynamics.
+While less systematic than the framework developed here, early steps toward incorporating inhibitory neurons into MF descriptions were presented in Mark Moore’s thesis \cite{moore2018inhibition}.

 These MF equations allow for the examination of the roles of inhibitory neurons in modulating the dynamics and assessing the model’s consistency with the quasi-criticality hypothesis.
 As we will see, the inclusion of inhibitory neurons increases the system's stability by shifting the phase boundaries to more stable regions, also reducing the peak susceptibility as the strength of inhibition increases, which are experimentally testable prediction.
-We observe a second-order phase transition between disordered and ordered regimes, marked by a peak in susceptibility at the critical point where spontaneous activity is absent—behavior consistent with purely excitatory models and supporting the quasi-criticality hypothesis.
-Notably, in the absence of spontaneous activity, the model falls within the directed percolation universality class, in agreement with the excitatory-only CBM.
+In the absence of external stimuli, i.e., where spontaneous activity is absent, we observe a second-order phase transition between disordered and ordered regimes, marked by a divergence in susceptibility at the critical point —behavior consistent with purely excitatory models.
+Notably, the model falls within the directed percolation universality class, in agreement with the excitatory-only CBM and other models \cite{williams2014quasicritical, Kinouchi2006, girardi-schappo_synaptic_2020, Munoz2022}.
 We also characterize the previously labeled quasiperiodic phase as marginally stable, leading to a period-doubling route to chaos.
 The transitions through marginally stable, periodic orbits, and the period-doubling route to chaos can be related to epileptic seizures as explored in chaos theory and neural dynamics studies \cite{Low_Dimensional_Chaos, Chaos_Theory_and_Epilepsy, Sackellares2000EPILEPSYW,PANAHI2019395}.